Albatross: Morphology and flight

 The albatrosses are a group of large to very large birds; they are the largest of the Procellariiformes.
 The bill is large, strong, and sharp-edged, with the upper mandible terminating in a large hook.
 This bill is composed of several horny plates, and along the sides are the two "tubes", long nostrils that give the order its former name (Tubinares, or tubenoses).
 The tubes of all albatrosses are along the sides of the bill, unlike the rest of the Procellariiformes, where the tubes run along the top of the bill.

-These tubes allow the albatrosses to measure the exact airspeed in flight; the nostrils are analogous to the pitot tubes in modern aircraft.
-The albatross needs accurate airspeed measurement to perform dynamic soaring.
+Albatrosses, along with all Procellariiformes, must excrete the salts they ingest in drinking sea water and eating marine invertebrates.
+All birds have an enlarged nasal gland at the base of the bill, above their eyes.
+This gland is inactive in species that do not require it, but in the Procellariiformes, it acts as a salt gland.
+Scientists are uncertain as to its exact processes, but do know in general terms that it removes salt by secreting a 5% saline solution that drips out of the nose tubes or is forcibly ejected.

 Like other Procellariiformes, they use their uniquely developed sense of smell to locate potential food sources, whereas most birds depend on eyesight.

 The feet have no hind toe and the three anterior toes are completely webbed.
 The legs are strong for the Procellariiformes, making them and the giant petrels the only members of that order that can walk well on land.

-Albatrosses, along with all Procellariiformes, must excrete the salts they ingest in drinking sea water and eating marine invertebrates.
-All birds have an enlarged nasal gland at the base of the bill, above their eyes.
-This gland is inactive in species that do not require it, but in the Procellariiformes, it acts as a salt gland.
-Scientists are uncertain as to its exact processes, but do know in general terms that it removes salt by secreting a 5% saline solution that drips out of their noses or is forcibly ejected.

 The adult plumage of most of the albatrosses is usually some variation of dark upper-wing and back with white undersides, often compared to that of a gull.
 The extent of colouration varies: the southern royal albatross is almost completely white except for the ends and trailing edges of the wings in fully mature males, while the Amsterdam albatross has an almost juvenile-like breeding plumage with a great deal of brown, particularly a strong brown band around the chest.
 Several species of mollymawks and North Pacific albatrosses have face markings like eye patches or have grey or yellow on the head and nape.
 Three albatross species, the black-footed albatross and the two sooty albatrosses, vary completely from the usual patterns and are almost entirely dark brown (or dark grey in places in the case of the light-mantled albatross).
 Albatrosses take several years to get their full adult breeding plumage.